 John Glenn took the first Earth photos shot by a human on his historic orbital flight aboard Friendship 7 in 1962.
 As NASA notes on its website, photography on that mission was not a priority.
-Someone visited a drugstore and purchased an Ansco 35 mm camera, which was modified so Glenn could use it while wearing his spacesuit.
+Before his flight, Glenn visited a drugstore and purchased an Ansco 35mm camera, which was modified so he could use it while wearing his spacesuit.

 4. Blue Marble Next Generation